Code of Conduct

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.

-- Alert Mautic team members if you notice violations of this Code of Conduct, even if they seem inconsequential.
+Alert Mautic team members if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

 The following behaviors are considered harassment and are unacceptable within our community:

-- Spamming community discussions with the solicitation of unwanted products or services.
+- Disruptive Behavior Sustained disruption of events, forums, or meetings, including talks and presentations, will not be tolerated.
+This includes spamming community discussions with the solicitation of unwanted products or services.

 6. Consequences of Unacceptable Behavior